Restoring a Scout II: A Step-by-Step Guide

 Step 3: Body Work

 Painting: Choose a color true to the Scout II’s era or something unique.
-Apply a base coat, followed by the color, and top it off with a clear coat for protection.
+I decided to do something a little different, which will give a nod to the past but make it my own.
+Apply 2-3 base coats of primer, followed by 2-3 coats of color, and finish with a 2-3 clear coat for protection.

 Step 4: Mechanical Overhaul